BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 xmlhttp.open("GET","/a?t="+ Math.random(),true);
 xmlhttp.send();
 ```
 &emsp;&emsp;This is used to get the infomation of the imgs to be added to the page.
-However, the images I got was repeated.
-And I could not fix it.
+However, the images we got was repeated.
+And we could not fix it.
 Out of no reason.
-But I came to realize that I didn't needed to do so.
-All I need is to write the ```innerHTML``` of the container in the proper time.
+But we came to realize that we didn't needed to do so.
+All we need is to write the ```innerHTML``` of the container in the proper time.
 And the infomation of the pictures could be included then the **HTML** is rendered.
 Using ```Flask.render_templates```.
 Just like this:
 ```js
 var imgData={
     "data":[